sudarshan89/my-agent-smith-skeleton/README.md

 ## Install Java Extension Pack

-1. Search for `Extension Pack for Java` in VS Code extensions
+1. Search for `Extension Pack for Java` in VS Code extensions (choose vscjava publisher)
 2. Install and verify it by checking for `Java Ready` in the status bar

 ![Java Extension Pack](./docs/extension-pack-for-java.png)